beachmiles/JC3248W535EN-Touch-LCD/readme.md

 - USB Mode: "Hardware CDC and JTAG"
 - Zigbee Mode: "Disabled"

+**Note = If Using USB Keyboard and want your Serial device to work through the USB you need to use these 2 settings instead**
+- Upload Mode: "USB-OTG CDC (TinyUSB)"
+- USB Mode: "USB-OTG (TinyUSB)"

 ## Usage Examples

 <mark>**NOTE: The TouchScreenAndSerialCommands example is prob the best example with the ButtonGuiClass usage**</mark><br>